 "My wife, my partner.
 Thank you for unselfishness.
 Thank you for always being there in your support.
 Most of the time you can be my toughest critic.
 Thank you for just being there," the Notre Dame head coach said.

-From numerous coaching jobs to a medical discovery that ended his American Football playing career early, Marcus Freeman's wife Joanna has been a staple who's been there by his side.
+Freeman actually met his wife for the first time at an Ohio State spring game.
+From numerous coaching jobs to a medical discovery that ended his playing career early, Joanna has been a staple who's been there by his side.

-Columbus is also where Freeman met Joanna and they became college sweethearts.
+Columbus is also where Freeman and Joanna became college sweethearts.
 A picnic after the 2005 Ohio State spring game brought the two together.
 They've been breaking bread with each other ever since their college days.

 Freeman was drafted by the Chicago Bears in the fifth round of the 2009 NFL Draft.
 He wouldn't play for long, though.
 The following year, just before he married Joanna in 2010, Freeman was told by doctors during a physical that he had enlarged heart.
 With the discovery of that heart condition, Freeman's playing career was over.